Who is Eligible for Zakat

 Struggling single mother: Clearly eligible

 Situation: Fatima is a widow with three young children.
-Her husband passed away two years ago leaving minimal savings.
-She works part-time earning £800 monthly while caring for children.
-After rent, bills, and basic needs, she struggles to feed her family adequately and has no savings.
+She works part-time earning Β£800 monthly but after rent, bills, and basic needs, she struggles to feed her family adequately and has no savings.

 Eligibility assessment: Total assets: minimal household items, no savings, income far below nisab.
 Category: Poor/Needy (categories 1 and 2).
 Muslim: Yes.
 Prohibited recipient: No.

-Conclusion: Fatima is definitively among who is eligible for Zakat.
-She fits categories 1 and 2 (poor and needy) clearly, being Muslim with wealth far below nisab and genuine inability to meet basic family needs despite working.
+Conclusion: Fatima is definitively eligible for Zakat.
+She fits categories 1 and 2 clearly, being Muslim with wealth far below nisab and genuine inability to meet basic family needs despite working.

 Person with mortgage debt: Eligible under conditions

-Situation: Ahmed owns a modest home with a £150,000 mortgage.
-He works earning £35,000 annually.
-After mortgage payments, bills, and family expenses, he has £2,000 in savings but the debt burden is overwhelming and he struggles monthly to make payments while meeting needs.
+Situation: Ahmed owns a modest home with a Β£150,000 mortgage.
+He earns Β£35,000 annually but after mortgage payments, bills, and family expenses, he has Β£2,000 in savings and struggles monthly.

-Important clarification: Owning a primary residence does not disqualify someone from Zakat if they are genuinely debt-burdened below nisab.
-The home is excluded from wealth calculation as a basic need.
+Conclusion: Ahmed is eligible for Zakat under category 6.
+Owning a home does not disqualify someone from Zakat if they are genuinely debt-burdened below nisab.

 Wealthy sibling: Not eligible despite family tie

-Situation: Your sister owns substantial assets including investments worth £80,000 and a successful business.
-She is Muslim and your sibling, but her wealth far exceeds nisab and she is financially comfortable.
+Situation: Your sister owns investments worth Β£80,000 and a successful business.
+She is Muslim and your sibling, but her wealth far exceeds nisab.

-Eligibility assessment: Assets above nisab: Yes (£80,000 far exceeds £300-400 nisab threshold).
-Category fit: None of the eight categories apply; she is self-sufficient.
-Prohibited recipient: Yes, due to being wealthy above nisab.
+Eligibility assessment: Assets above nisab: Yes.
+Category fit: None of the eight categories apply.
+Prohibited recipient: Yes, due to wealth above nisab.

 Refugee family: Definitively eligible

 Situation: A Syrian refugee family recently resettled in your community.
-They are Muslim, fled war, arrived with nothing, currently living in temporary housing, and parents cannot work yet due to language barriers and legal status processing.
-Children need school supplies, family needs furniture and basic necessities.
+They are Muslim, fled war, arrived with nothing, currently in temporary housing, and parents cannot work yet due to language barriers.

 Eligibility assessment: Muslim: Yes.
-Wealth below nisab: Yes (essentially nothing).
+Wealth below nisab: Yes.
 Category fit: Travelers in need (category 8), Poor (category 1), Needy (category 2).
 They fit multiple categories clearly.

 Complete your obligation